kutukvpavel/CO2Mon/README.md

 (unless you want multiple sensors, that is).
 Therefore I decided to write a simple desktop program to collect data from the sensor.

 Features:
+ - Reading "non-normalized" and "normalized" CO2 levels
- - Live plot
+ - Live plot [WIP]
- - CSV log
+ - CSV log [WIP]
  - Cross-platform (.NET 6.0 + Avalonia UI)
+ - Some configuration tools will be added later, probably [WIP]